bunchc/model-train-control-system/docs/onboarding.md

 3. **Set Up Central API**

-   Go to the `central-api` directory and refer to the `README.md` for instructions on setting up the central API.
+   Go to the `central_api` directory and refer to the `README.md` for instructions on setting up the central API.

 4. **Set Up Gateway**